Departments Main Content

 Saluki Cares offers students a supportive and encouraging partnership by linking them with appropriate resources.
 This partnership affords students opportunities to overcome personal and educational barriers encountered on their path to success.
 Saluki Cares continues to assist with adjustment issues, academic performance concerns, homesickness, financial stress, deaths (Student/ Family), extended illnesses, general welfare concerns, and other signs of stress.

-Ben Chamness, Graduate Assistant
+Jordyn Baker, Graduate Assistant

-Faith Ritchie, Graduate Assistant
+Dante Jones, Graduate Assistant

 The Office of Student Involvement and Leadership Development actively strives to provide opportunities for students to enhance their leadership capacity and strengthen their campus engagement.
 Through environments that are socially just, culturally engaged, and civically involved, the office will enrich the students' overall educational experience.